Domon/plurky/README.md

 # Plurky

-TODO: Write a gem description
+Yet another Plurk API.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

     gem 'plurky'